 For more details about this elastic disk feature, search for the section about autoscaling local storage from your Databricks documentation.

-key: if an SSH access has been set up for your
+SSH public key: if an SSH access has been set up

-transient cluster.
-If no SSH access has been set up, ignore this
+cluster.
+If no SSH access has been set up, ignore this field.

-For further information about SSH access to your cluster, see SSH access to clusters from the Databricks documentation.
+For more information about SSH access to your cluster, see SSH access to clusters from the official Databricks documentation.

 - Configure cluster log: select this check box to define where to store your Spark logs for a long term.
 This storage system could be S3 or DBFS.